geektoni/TemporalShenanigans/README.md

   * Combacts with other players or entities;
   * Interact with object in the scenery;

-Also, the HUD interface is composed of:
+Also, the HUD interface will be composed of:
   * Life Bar;
   * Inventory with some (?) spaces;
   * A timer that show date and hour:minute:second (you will need it!);

 Last but not least, the player will have a special unique ability that is related with time travel and time manipulation.
-Some abilities are gained by usign particular items, so, if you take one of these items from a player, you will gain two special abilities.
+Some abilities will be gained by usign particular items, so, if you will take one of these items from a player, you will gain two time abilities.

 ### Authors information
-**Giovanni De Toni (@geektoni)**: giovanni.det@gmail.com **Edoardo Tessaro (@eralyen)**:
+**Giovanni De Toni (@geektoni)**: giovanni.det@gmail.com
+**Edoardo Tessaro (@eralyen)**: